max1220/SCPxp/README.md

 This should install a some base packages, and setup some services(see below for details).

-Edit `./host_network.sh` to reflect your network setup.
-(It's commented, also see provider documentation).

 Now run `sudo ./host_network.sh <host network config.sh>` to install the new networking configuration.
 An example network configuration for running as libvirtd guest is provided.
+(It's commented, also see your provider documentation)

 If the scripts ran successfully you should reboot now.
 The reboot is required because we changed the grub configuration to